A.A. Degree Transfer Requirements

 |Areas of Knowledge Distribution Requirements||45|

-Within the 90 credits required for the A.A. degree, students must complete special requirements in Integrated Studies, Communication, U.S. Culture and Global Studies, as listed below.
+Within the 90 credits required for the A.A. degree, students must complete special requirements in Integrated Studies, Communication, U.S. Culture and Global Studies.
 Students should consult their college advising office for a current listing of these courses.
 Specially designated courses that satisfy these requirements differ by college.
 Special designation credit for courses taken at one of the Seattle Colleges will transfer to other colleges in the district.

 - At least 8 credits of Integrated Studies.
 (This requirement may be met through specially designated individual courses, linked courses, or coordinated studies programs.)